jjackson19862017/popworld3/readme.md

 - Payment for Auctions

-- Payment for Buy Now Items
+- Payment for Buy Now Items - Completed

 - Only Showing Open Auctions